jspaaks/multivariate-linear-regression/README.md

             Show the help.

        -r LEARNING_RATE, --learning_rate LEARNING_RATE
-            The learning rate of the steepest descent analysis.
+            The learning rate of the gradient descent analysis.
 Simply a scaling factor that is applied to the calculated gradient of the loss with respect to the weights.